 Our Compensation Committee is currently comprised of Messrs.
-Norton and Sokolow and Ms. DeCotis, with Mr. Norton serving as the Chairman, both of whom were determined by the Board of Directors to be independent of the Company based on NYSE's definition of "independence".
+Norton and Sokolow and Ms. DeCotis, with Mr. Norton serving as the Chairman, each of whom were determined by the Board of Directors to be independent of the Company based on NYSE's definition of "independence".
 The Compensation Committee does not formally meet on a regular basis, but only as circumstances require.
-During fiscal 2021, the Compensation Committee held meetings 1 time and acted by unanimous written consent in lieu of a meeting 1 time.
+During fiscal 2022, the Compensation Committee held meetings 2 times, acted by unanimous written consent in lieu of a meeting 1 time, and also held numerous informal discussions.